microsoft/azure-iot-developer-kit/docs/_docs/02-faq.md

 This is a known issue caused by the platform index of the board AZ3166 is not refreshed.

-To resolve, we need to refresh the platform index:
+To solve this problem, we need to refresh the platform index:

 1. Open Arduino IDE, find **Tools > Board: 'local board name' > Boards Manager...**.
   ![Open Arduino Board Manager]({{"/assets/images/faq/unknown-package.png" | absolute_url }})